Claude Allègre

-Claude Allègre (/fr/; 31 March 1937 – 4 January 2025) was a French politician and scientist.
+Claude Jean Allègre (/fr/; 31 March 1937 – 4 January 2025) was a French politician and scientist.
 His work in the field of isotope geochemistry was recognised with the award of many senior medals, including the Crafoord Prize for geosciences in 1986 and the William Bowie Medal of the American Geophysical Union in 1995.
 His political service included a three-year term as Minister of Education in France, from 1997 to 2000.

 Early life

 Allègre was born in Paris on 31 March 1937, and was the eldest of four children.
 His father was a professor of natural sciences, and his mother was a school headteacher.
 Allègre's family was from the Hérault region of France.

 Background and scientific work

 Allègre's main area of research was in geochemistry.
 He started work in this field for his doctoral research, where he focussed on ways of dating rocks using isotope geochemistry; specifically radiometric dating.
 After realising that there was no laboratory in France where he could make measurements with the accuracy he was seeking, Allègre received a NATO grant and spent the summer of 1965 working at the California Institute of Technology in Pasadena, California.
 Here, Allègre began working with Jerry Wasserburg, and learned the techniques required for rubidium-strontium dating of rocks by mass spectrometry.
 Allègre returned to France, and over the next three years built a laboratory and began making isotopic measurements.
 He completed his doctoral thesis, titled 'introduction to the systematic geochronology of open systems', at the University of Paris in 1967.
 In 1968, he took up a position at the Institut de Physique du Globe de Paris (IPGP), where he then spent much of his scientific career, including a ten year stint as IPGP director from 1976 to 1986.

 Over the next thirty years, Allègre and his research students, post-doctoral researchers and collaborators developed techniques that meant they were able to measure isotope abundances in rocks and minerals by mass spectrometry that set new standards of sensitivity and precision.
 This allowed Allègre and his team to develop new ideas about the age and chemical evolution of the outer parts of the Earth, and also provide new information and insight into the early history of the Solar System, by dating meteorites.
 Allègre defined the new field of 'chemical geodynamics'.
 This combined data from isotope geochemistry with constraints from geophysics to develop ideas about the long-term chemical evolution of the planet, from core-formation to crustal growth.

 Allègre's work had a substantial impact on the field of geochemistry, for which he received a number of awards and elections to national academies, including the US National Academy of Sciences in 1985, and the Royal Society in 2002.
 He was also awarded senior medals for his work, from the Geochemical Society (V.M.
 Goldschmidt award, 1986) and the American Geophysical Union (Bowie medal, in 1995).
 In 1986, he was jointly awarded the Crafoord Prize with Wasserburg, in recognition of their 'pioneering work in isotope geology'.